doug-square/dgsq.net/README.md

                                         --site-url URL, --output DIR
   init <target_directory>      Initialize a new, empty site structure in the specified directory.
-                               This is useful for separating your site content from the BSSG core scripts. help                         Show this help message
+                               This is useful for separating your site content from the BSSG core scripts.
+                               The script will preserve the path format you provide (relative, absolute, or tilde-prefixed) in the generated site 'config.sh.local' for portability.
+                               Note: If using '~' for your home directory, quote the path (e.g., '~/mysite' or "~/mysite") to ensure the tilde is preserved in the generated config. help                         Show this help message
 ```